tigawanna/foreach/docs/authentication.md

     }
   };
 ```
-> note: the redirect url should match what you provided in the setup process: once you've hsosted your websute you can use your actual domain instead of localhost
+> note: the redirect URL should match what you provided in the setup process: once you've hosted your website you can use your actual domain instead of localhost

 then we'll map over them and render out a button for each provider